 - The first time you consign or sell with us, we will come to you to pick up your dried plant material.
 You can get them ready in paper or parchment bags for us - we will store them in biodegradable paper barrier bags in our certified facility.
 We will want to get to know you and ask you questions about your story, your growing practices and your relationship with the herbs.

-- We also offer an herb pick up – (monthly in the northeast) – usually the first week of each month during the season (June – November) for $30 per visit.
+- We also offer an herb pick up – (monthly in the northeast) – usually the first week of each month during the season (June – November).
 You are also welcome to drop off at our farm at any time.

 What happens to my herbs once they reach MHF?